Close

 Digital Skills

 For those of you who need to improve your computing skills, any practice you can get between now and start of term will certainly help you.
 All assessments are submitted in Word and basic spreadsheet skills are also very useful.
-Therefore any practice with Word and Excel will help!
-Simple skills like being able to copy files from one place to another, using Windows Explorer or another browser, will save you time struggling in a class.
+Therefore, any practice with Word and Excel will help!
+Simple skills like being able to copy files from one place to another, using online platforms like Zoom and browsers, will save you time struggling in a class.
 You will get some extra practice during an extended digital skills session in Welcome Week, which will also help you with things like navigating Moodle, the virtual learning environment that you will use to access all your course content.

 Information for part-time students